We are the first

 The Kirwan Center aims to be a model of excellence for system-level leadership in academic innovation.
 Guided by a commitment to data-informed decision making, strengthening collaboration across academic and student affairs, and leveraging the value that System institutions bring to student success, the Kirwan Center seeks to serve as a trusted and respected leader in developing, facilitating, and sustaining best practices.

-We are capitalizing on recent findings from the learning sciences, as well as the capabilities of emerging technologies, to increase the accessibility, affordability, and quality of higher education simultaneously.
+We are capitalizing on recent findings from the learning sciences, as well as the capabilities of emerging technologies, to increase access, affordability, and achievement simultaneously.

 We are bringing together faculty and administrative leaders from across the System to identify ways we might improve the success of students, evaluate the feasibility of these approaches, and scale up the most promising models.